In the Bleak Midwinter (novel)

 In the Bleak Midwinter is a mystery novel written by Julia Spencer-Fleming.
-Published in 2002, it won six awards for best first novel, including the Agatha Award.
+It was first published by St. Martin's Minotaur on March 25, 2002, and was her debut novel.
+It won six awards for best first novel, including the Agatha Award.
 The book introduced the characters of Clare Fergusson, an ex-Army helicopter pilot who has become an Episcopal priest and Russ Van Alstyne, a married police chief who lives in the same town.